Streamline Program Work with PMM

 Alex is already a contact at NMH—she’s received other services—but now it’s time to add the food pantry program to her record.
 Let’s follow along with Gia as she adds Alex to the program by creating a program engagement and assigning that engagement to a program cohort.

-- On the program record, Gia clicks Add Contact to Program.
+- On the program record, click Add Contact to Program.

-- For role, Gia selects Client.
+- Select a program role.
+Gia selects Client.
 She could also add volunteers to this program, but she’ll do that for other contacts later.

-- For stage, Gia selects Active.
-If Alex was signing up for one of NMH’s workshops, Gia may select Enrolled until the class formally starts
+- Select a stage.
+Gia selects Active.
+If Alex was signing up for one of NMH’s workshops, Gia may select Enrolled until the class formally starts.

-- Gia adds Alex to the September - 2020 - Food Pantry First-time Visitors cohort that she set up earlier.
-This field isn’t required because not every program uses cohorts.
+- Relate a cohort, if necessary.
+Gia adds Alex to the September ﹣ 2020 ﹣ Food Pantry First-time Visitors cohort that she set up earlier.

-This creates a program engagement, which Gia can click to view from the confirmation message.
-It’s important to note that program engagements have a default naming convention automatically populated: Contact Name - Start Date - Program Name.
+This creates a program engagement record.
+It’s important to note that program engagements have a default naming convention automatically populated: Contact Name ﹣ Start Date ﹣ Program Name.
 Want something different?
 Work with your admin to change the default.

-A month later, Gia is curious about how the food pantry program is working for Alex, so she searches for and clicks into Alex’s program engagement record.
+A month later, Gia is curious about how the food pantry program is working for Alex, so she searches for and selects Alex’s program engagement record from global search.
 Gia discovers that Alex has been back several times and received some additional information from food pantry staff.

-The program engagement page tracks an attendee’s status in a program (1), which is pretty short for the food pantry program but could be longer for more-guided programs at NMH.
+The program engagement record tracks a client’s status in a program (1), which is pretty short for the food pantry program but could be longer for more-guided programs at NMH.
 It also shows all of the service deliveries (2) in one place, the details of the engagement and the client, and any files (3) related to that program engagement (such as a consent form, proof of income, photo of client, or initial registration form).

 Because NMH uses the Nonprofit Success Pack (NPSP), too, household accounts are included in this record.
 If your organization uses NPSP, it’s best to add the household account to any programs that benefit not just an individual, but a whole household.
-Because Alex’s son also benefits from the food pantry, the household account is listed on this record and was included when the program engagement was created.
+You could also set the household account without designating a client, if that's more accurate.
+In this case, Alex is the primary client but her son also benefits from the program engagement, so the household account is included.

 The Program Cohort Page